How to Legally Change Names

 You're generally required to provide a sound reason for changing names.
 Your name change may be refused if it is to defraud or deceive anyone, escape financial or criminal history or if your new name could be considered offensive.
 It may also be refused if it infringes on intellectual property, such a celebrity's name, brand or product name.
 Your name should be comprised of the standard alphabet and not have unusual punctuation.

 Once your name change is approved you should cease using your previous name for all purposes.
 It's your responsibility to get all your records updated and it's easiest done with our Easy Name Change kit to take you through the process.
-Always start with your government records, specifically Social Security.
+Always start with your government records, making Social Security the first record updated.

-If you need to get your name updated with a bunch of companies such as banks, credit cards, insurance, loyalty clubs and more, our standard kit gives you full access to our database of over 1,000 organizations and provides all the information and paperwork you need.
+If you need to get your name updated with a number of companies such as banks, credit cards, insurance, loyalty progrmmes and more, our standard kit gives you full access to our database of over 1,000 organizations and provides all the information and paperwork you need.
 Just print, sign and send!

 Ready to start changing names now?